Prathameshdhok/Assignment_apptware/README.md

 2. Search Service calls Inventory Service via REST API.
 3. Products priced under $50 are filtered using Java Stream API.
 4. The result is sorted and returned as a list of product names.
+5. The enhanced endpoint returns full product details (ID, name, and price).
+6. Both endpoints are maintained to ensure backward compatibility.

 ---